Beaumont, Texas: Religion

 Religiously, Sperling's BestPlaces estimated roughly 78.6% of the population were religious.
 Christianity, since colonial times, has remained the dominant religion by identification in Beaumont and its surrounding area.
 Among the Christian community, Baptists were the largest Protestant Christian tradition and spread among numerous denominations; the most notable denominational affiliations among Baptists were the Southern Baptist Convention and National Baptist Convention (USA and America).
 Roman Catholicism, however, remained the largest single denomination in the city as a result of Spanish colonialism and missionary work, and its increasing Hispanic or Latino population (reflecting nationwide trends); Roman Catholics have been primarily served by the Roman Catholic Diocese of Beaumont which is a jurisdiction of the Roman Catholic Ecclesiastical Province of Galveston–Houston.
+The Church of Jesus Christ of Latter-day Saints has one stake that covers the city and surrounding area.

 Beyond Christianity, the second largest religion in the city and metropolitan area has been Islam, with religious Jews comprising the third largest religiously-affiliated demographic in Beaumont; Jewish Beaumonters settled the area in the 19th century, primarily affiliated with Orthodox Judaism.
 As the area has a substantial Islamic community, interfaith efforts among the dominant religions have occurred, and the Islamic Society of the Triplex completed a 9,000 square foot mosque in 2017.